The Importance of Branding

 Kind of like a mixture of using bold colours and white inks, “white-out” refers to the process of printing a large block of colour but excluding the logo.

-This allows the white – or in some cases brown – corrugated material to show, creating a pleasing visual appearance.
+This method allows the white – or in some cases brown – corrugated material to show, creating a pleasing visual appearance.
+This technique also works with a block colour underlay (allowing the brighter colour underneath to show through).

-It works particularly well with black inks and bold colours, and is also a good way of incorporating both a brand hue and contrasting logo whilst only using one colour.
+It works particularly well with black inks and bold colours and is also a good way of incorporating a brand hue and a contrasting logo whilst only using one colour.

-Another way to create a striking (and fairly unique) appearance is to use spot lamination.
+Another way to create a striking (and relatively unique) appearance is to use spot lamination.

-Often used on glossy brochures and book sleeves to add areas of high gloss to otherwise matt surfaces, a similar technique can be used on corrugated packaging too.
+Often used on glossy brochures and book sleeves to add areas of high gloss to otherwise matt surfaces, a similar technique is possible on corrugated packaging.

-This can involve picking out specific colours – effectively used in conjunction with other printing techniques – or can even be used in isolation to create a very subtle, high end effect.
+Spot laminating can involve picking out specific colours – effectively used in conjunction with other printing techniques – or can even be used in isolation to create a very subtle, high-end effect.

 Surprise customers upon opening

-Whilst many companies will look at printing a logo on the outside of their printed ecommerce packaging, doing just this can be missing a trick.
+Whilst many companies will consider printing a logo on the outside surfaces of their printed eCommerce packaging, doing just this can be missing a trick.

-Many of the most striking unboxing packaging experiences look fairly innocuous on first appearance – a plain brown box.
+Many of the most memorable unboxing packaging experiences look relatively innocuous on first appearance – a plain brown box.
 But upon opening, the customer is greeted with bright colours, logos and information about their purchase.

-This is also a very suitable technique for shipping high cost items – where putting a logo on the outside could alert potential thieves to the value of the contents.
+Internal print is also a very suitable technique for shipping high-cost items – where putting a logo on the outside could alert potential thieves to the value of the contents.

-All of the various techniques listed previously bold colours, white inks and so on, can be used successfully on the inside of the box too.
+All the techniques listed previously (e.g. bold colours, white inks and so on) can be used successfully on the inside of the box too.

 Organic, natural appearance

-Whilst mentioned above when discussing white inks, and not strictly a printing technique in its own right, unusual and even spectacular results can be achieved using brown kraft corrugated material for the print substrate.
+Whilst not strictly a printing technique in its own right, unusual and even spectacular results can be achieved using brown kraft corrugated material for the print substrate.

-Providing a natural, organic looking appearance, it accentuates the recyclability of the packaging and helps position your brand as one which is environmentally responsible.
+Providing a natural, organic-looking appearance, using kraft material accentuates the recyclability of the packaging and helps position your brand as one which is environmentally responsible.

-It can also provide a point of difference from your competition, with this technique still being used quite rarely in certain markets / sectors.
+It can also provide a point of difference from your competition, with this technique still rarely used in several markets and sectors.

-Even if you cannot afford to do something more advanced – or your target market / brand positioning do not warrant it – it is nearly always a good idea to print a simple company logo somewhere on the box.
+Even if you cannot afford to do something more advanced – or your target market or brand positioning does not warrant it – it is nearly always a good idea to print a simple company logo somewhere on your boxes.

-Choosing a single colour print also means that you can safety and handling information that can help in getting your parcel delivered in one piece.
+Choosing a single colour print also means the option of including any safety and handling information that can help get your parcel delivered in one piece.

 Step and repeat designs

-Taking this a step further, if you are looking to create a unique look but are limited in terms of costs, a tessellating or repeating pattern can often create a surprisingly striking appearance.
+Taking a single colour print a step further, if you want to create a unique look but are limited in terms of costs, a tessellating or repeating pattern can often provide a surprisingly striking appearance.

-Covering either the inside or outside of the box (or both), it not only creates interest but also hammers home your branding!
+Covering the inside, outside, or both surfaces of your box creates interest and hammers home your branding!

-Make sure however the logos aren’t too small or positioned too close together however, as this can make the box look fussy and affect brand recall too.
+However, ensure that the logos aren’t too small or positioned too close together, as this can make the box look fussy and affect brand recall.

 Low cost and flexible option

-If printing isn’t an option due to cost, then getting some custom labels produced and affixing them to your packaging can be a good, low cost substitute.
+If printing isn’t an option due to price, then getting some custom labels produced and affixing them to your packaging can be a good, low-cost substitute.

-Whilst not as striking as directly printing the box, a premium feel can still be achieved, and it can also allow you to use the same box for different products / brands / customers as appropriate.
+Whilst not as striking as directly printing the box, your business can still achieve a premium feel.
+It can also allow you to use the same packaging for different products, brands or customers.

 Labels can also double up as a security measure and sealing device too.